What are Shoe Insoles and Do You Need Them?

 - Hiking Insoles: Hiking insoles are made with more robust support, often leveraging stiffer cork materials to keep feet steady on tricky terrain.
 You’ll want an insole that can help keep you feeling grounded while still providing enough cushion to absorb shock.

-- Custom Orthotics: Custom orthotics are insoles that are built uniquely for the individual.
+- Custom Orthotics: Custom orthotics are support insoles that are built uniquely for the individual.
 Often used by people with specific needs or foot pain conditions, custom orthotics can bring targeted, personalized pain relief.

 Materials Used in Insoles